Xerox: 2000s

-In October 2008, Xerox Canada Ltd. was named one of Greater Toronto's Top Employers by Mediacorp Canada Inc., which was announced by the Toronto Star newspaper.
+In October 2008, Xerox Canada was named one of Greater Toronto's Top Employers by Mediacorp Canada, announced by the Toronto Star.

 On July 1, 2009, Ursula Burns succeeded Anne Mulcahy as CEO of Xerox.
 Burns was the first African American woman to head a company of that size.

 On September 28, 2009, Xerox announced the intended acquisition of Affiliated Computer Services, a services and outsourcing company, for $6.4 billion.
 The acquisition was completed in February 2010.
 Xerox said it paid 4.935 Xerox shares and $18.60 cash for each share of ACS, totaling $6.4 billion, or $63.11 a share for the company.